-- 90. If a person fails to comply with a compliance notice, the Municipality may- - (a) lay a criminal charge against the person; - (b) apply to the High Court for an order- - restraining that person from continuing the unlawful utilisation of the land; - (ii) directing that person to, without the payment of compensation- - (aa) demolish, remove or alter any building, structure or work unlawfully erected or constructed; or - (bb) rehabilitate the land concerned; - (c) in the case of consent use or a temporary departure, withdraw the approval granted and act in terms of section 87.
+- 90. If a person fails to comply with a compliance notice, the Municipality may- - (a) lay a criminal charge against the person; - (b) apply to the court for an order- - (i) restraining that person from continuing the unlawful utilisation of the land; - (ii) directing that person to, without the payment of compensation- - (aa) demolish, remove or alter any building, structure or work unlawfully erected or constructed; or - (bb) rehabilitate the land concerned; - (c) in the case of a consent use or temporary departure, withdraw the approval granted and take any of the other steps contemplated in section 88(1)(g).